ubipo/pathy/model/README.md

 All datasets were split into three subsets, train, test and validation.
 The splits we used were: 70% training, 15% test and 15% validation.
 An image can never be in 2 splits at the same time.

+We did all our training without augmentations in this [Jupyter Notebook](train.ipynb)

+All training with augmentations was done [here](train_aug.ipynb)

 Most of the experiments were done with a batch size of 16 images.
 We tried a batch size of 32 once but it did not give us better results.

 When you train your model to the point that it is getting too specific and it does not generalize anymore, your validation loss will start to rise again.
 This is because the model is so ‘used’ to the training data that when you use other data, it does not perform that well anymore.
 To prevent this from happening and to decrease training times, we implemented **early stopping**.
 Essentially what early stopping does is that when your validation loss starts to rise again, it will stop training and save the best model.
 We used a ‘patience’ of 3, this means that when your model does not improve for 3 consecutive epochs, it will stop the training.
 You can let the early stopping monitor all metrics, we chose to monitor validation loss since it is the most accurate metric.